lfares/ai_agents_class/README.md

 # AI Agents Class
 MIT MAS.665 class work on AI Agents and the Agentic Web.

+## 🎥 Demo Video
+**Watch the full demonstration:** [AI Agents with Voice Capabilities - Demo](https://youtu.be/-CccLfRQrco)

+See the interview preparation and PDF summarization agents in action with speech-to-text and text-to-speech features!

+---

 ## Overview
 This project provides AI agents with voice capabilities to help with:
 1. **Job Interview Preparation** - Generate interview questions and answers based on CV and job description